-An expert team of scientists, led by Prof John Nolan, at Waterford Institute of Technology have discovered that three plant pigments found in fruit and vegetables known as carotenoids, protect the eye’s macula.
+At South East Technology University, Ireland, an expert team of scientists discovered that three plant pigments found in fruit and vegetables, known as carotenoids, naturally gather in the eye.

 What is a carotenoid?

-A carotenoid is a plant pigment found in rainbow fruits and green leafy vegetables that are also present in your retina at the back of your eye.
+A carotenoid is a plant pigment found in rainbow fruit, green leafy vegetables and some fish.

 These pigments are responsible for the bright red, yellow and orange colours in many fruits and vegetables.
-They are found in high concentrations in green leafy vegetables such as spinach, kale and broccoli and are recognised as having strong anti-oxidant properties.
+They are found in high concentrations in green leafy vegetables such as spinach, kale and broccoli.

 While there are more than 700 types of carotenoids present in nature, only three – Lutein, Meso-Zeaxanthin and Zeaxanthin – have been discovered in the macula at the back of the eye.